← Back to research

 FactorAssessment

 Daytona is well-positioned in the growing AI sandbox market with unique Computer Use capabilities.
-The pivot from dev environments to AI infrastructure shows adaptability.
-Key risk is competition from well-funded players like E2B.
+The pivot from dev environments to AI infrastructure shows adaptability, and the Series A with strategic backing from Datadog and Figma Ventures validates the agent-infrastructure thesis.
+Key risk remains competition from well-funded players like E2B.

 Bottom Line

-The trade-off is weaker isolation (Docker vs Firecracker) and a smaller ecosystem compared to E2B.
+The trade-offs are weaker isolation (Docker vs Firecracker), an AGPL-3.0 copyleft license that complicates embedding in commercial products, and a smaller integration ecosystem than E2B.
 For highly security-sensitive workloads, E2B's Firecracker isolation is stronger.
-For Computer Use and speed-critical applications, Daytona leads.
+For Computer Use, GPU-attached agents, and speed-critical applications, Daytona leads.

-Recommended for: Teams building Computer Use agents, browser automation, or needing the fastest possible sandbox creation with self-hosting option.
+Recommended for: Teams building Computer Use agents, browser automation, RL or GPU-backed agent workloads, or needing the fastest possible sandbox creation with a self-hosting option.

-Not recommended for: Security-sensitive workloads requiring hardware-level isolation, or teams needing proven enterprise scale.
+Not recommended for: Security-sensitive workloads requiring hardware-level isolation, or vendors who cannot accept AGPL obligations when embedding a sandbox.

 Research by Ry Walker Research • methodology